AjayAnand86/customer-statement-processor/README.md

 1. API monitoring can be added to monitor API service status
 2. Error handling can be improved.
-3. Static code analysis
-4. Test case coverage to increase
+3. Test case coverage to increase

 ## Contributor
 Ajay Anand